tomvanbraeckel/yamcs.github.com/docs/server/TC_Loaders.md

 sidebar: yes
 ---

+#### Excel Spreadsheet
+This the Yamcs [Excel spreadsheets](/docs/server/Excel_Specification/) loader, which can define a full MDB based on the XTCE components: Telemetry, Telecommand, Process Parameters and Algorithms.

+#### CD-MCS MDB
-Currently the only TC loader is the CD-MCS MDB which reads data directly from the CD-MCS Oracle.
+The CD-MCS MDB reads data directly from the CD-MCS Oracle.